 Pronounced: in-trah-U-tah-rin dee-vice ree-MOO-vahl

 An intrauterine device (IUD) is a type of temporary birth control for women.
 The device is usually used to prevent pregnancy.
-The hormone-releasing device may be used for other reasons.
-It is inserted into the uterus though the vagina by a doctor.
-The uterus carries the fetus during pregnancy.
+It is inserted into the uterus though the vagina by a healthcare professional.

 A woman with an IUD may decide to have it removed.
-IUD removal is done by a doctor.
+IUD removal is done by a healthcare professional.
 You should never remove an IUD yourself.